-- Identify existing and new telecommunications service lines (both overhead and underground) - Identify demolition and installation work clearly that shows work delineation points for manholes/handholes on a separate telecommunications site plan or as part of the electrical site plan(s) if telecommunications work is not extensive.
+• Identify existing and new telecommunications service lines (both overhead and underground)

+Identify demolition and installation work clearly that shows work delineation points for manholes/handholes on a separate telecommunications site plan or as part of the electrical site plan(s) if telecommunications work is not extensive.
 If extensive, provide separate demolition/installation drawing(s).
+Include phasing plans if outages to other buildings will occur as a result of the design.